the-vampiire/gis-devops/src/week08/project/index.rst

 .. note::

   You may also need to change the port referenced in ``script.js``. ``url: 'http://localhost:9090/api/es/report/?date=2016-03-05'``.
-Another solution for this is to use a relative path ``url: '/api/es/report/?date=2016-03-05'``
+Another solution for this is to use a relative path ``url: '/api/es/report/?date=2016-03-05'``.

 Start up your Spring app.
 Verify that the app started up cleanly.

 .. warning:: From now on, your Spring Boot app will be hosted at ``localhost:9090``.
 Be sure to use the new port when viewing your app!

-Add foreign keys to reports
+Add Foreign Keys to Reports
 ---------------------------

 We want to set up explicit relationships between reports and locations in the database.
 To do this, we've created an endpoint to help us.
 Calling this endpoint will result in a ``Location`` object being found for each ``Report`` object, and being attached to the report via the ``state`` field.
 This creates a reference/foreign key relationship.